2200Sanely/alx-system_engineering-devops/0x02-shell_redirections/README.md

 5- Script for displaying the firts 10 lines of a file 6- Script for displaing the 3rd line of a file
 7-a shell script that creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line.
+8-A script that writes into a file the output of a ls-la command